jeremyjumeau/symfony-mongo/README.md

 # symfony-mongo
-A docker image for Symfony 3 projects with Mongo, Composer, Behat, Zombie.js, NPM, Bower &amp; Gulp
+A docker image for Symfony 3 projects with Mongo, Composer, Behat, Zombie.js, Yarn, Bower &amp; Gulp

 ## TL;DR;
-~~Winter~~ Documentation is coming! (and pratical example too!)
+To be documented...